 SSTables are immutable - once the MemTable is flushed to disk and becomes an SSTable, no further modifications to the SSTable can be performed.
 If a value is modified repeatedly over a period of time, the modifications will build up across multiple SSTables.
 When retrieving a value, the system will read SSTables from youngest to oldest to find the most recent value for a key.
 Therefore, to update a value we only need to insert the new value, since the older values will not be examined when a newer version exists.

-Deletions are implemented by writing tombstone markers into the MemTable which eventually propagate to SSTables.
+Deletions are implemented by writing tombstone markers into the MemTable, which eventually propagate to SSTables.
 Once a tombstone marker for a row is encountered, the system stops examining older entries and reports "not found" to the application.

-As SSTables multiply, read performance and storage will degrade as the number of bloom filters, indexes and obsolete values increase.
-During compaction rows that are fragmented across multiple SSTables will be consolidated, and deleted rows removed.
+As SSTables multiply, read performance and storage will degrade as the number of bloom filters, indexes and obsolete values increases.
+During compaction, rows that are fragmented across multiple SSTables will be consolidated and deleted rows removed.

 MultiVersion Concurrency Control

-We introduced MVCC as a logical element of the transaction layer earlier in the chapter – see, for instance Figure 10.
+We introduced MVCC as a logical element of the transaction layer earlier in the chapter – see, for instance, Figure 10.

 In databases that are not based on LSM storage, MVCC requires special architectural elements.
-For instance, in the Oracle RDBMS older versions of data blocks are stored in "Rollback segments".
-However, with LSM the MVCC structures are maintained as a by product of the immutable SSTables architecture.
+For instance, in the Oracle RDBMS, older versions of data blocks are stored in "Rollback segments".
+However, with LSM, the MVCC structures are maintained as a by-product of the immutable SSTables architecture.
 Older versions of data are not removed prior to compaction, so an operation that wants to obtain an earlier version can simply do so by seeking prior key values in the SSTables.

-Compaction MVCC records older than the configuration variable +gc.ttlseconds+, but will not remove any records covered by protected timestamps.
-Protected timestamps are created by long running jobs such as backups which need to be able to obtain a consistent view of data.
+Compaction removes records older than the configuration variable +gc.ttlseconds+, but will not remove any records covered by protected timestamps.
+Protected timestamps are created by long-running jobs such as backups which need to be able to obtain a consistent view of data.

 The Block cache